mobilejazz/awsdns/README.md

 * `AWS_REGION` environment variable
 * `~/.aws/config` file, if no environment variable is configured
-* _(not implemented)_ Region where the instance is running, if you're running in EC2 and no environment variable nor config file is configured
+* Region where the instance is running, if you're running in EC2 and no environment variable nor config file is configured

 You can configure the region in the `~/.aws/config` file, like this: